June was another month full of great ads, but it was Pak’n Save that topped the ranks to win Colmar Brunton’s Ad Impact Award.

 By confronting the problematic use of the earth’s resources and offering a solution, Z Energy has taken home Colmar Brunton’s March Ad Impact Award for the second year in a row with ‘We can do better’.

 Following public assessment of last month’s ads, Colmar Brunton says brands have set a high standard for the rest of the year.
 But only one could come out on top for January, and it was Air New Zealand that proved to have the most impact with its ‘Love’ video.

-As the new year kicks off, we revisit 2016 one last time to congratulate The Warehouse for its November 2016 Ad Impact Award win with ‘Get that Christmas Feeling’.
+As the new year kicks off, we revisit 2016 one last time to congratulate The Warehouse for its November 2016 Ad Impact Award win for ‘Get that Christmas Feeling’.

-My Food Bag's 'Delivering bags of goodness' campaign by Saatchi & Saatchi came out on top in the latest round of Colmar Brunton's Ad Impact Awards, followed not far behind by Countdown's 'How good do savings feel?' spot by Ogilvy.
+My Food Bag’s ‘Delivering bags of goodness’ campaign came out on top in the latest round of Colmar Brunton’s Ad Impact Award, followed not far behind by Countdown’s ‘How good do savings feel?’ spot by Ogilvy.